operator-framework/community-operators/README.md

 We would love to see your Operator being added to this collection.
 We currently use automated vetting via continuous integration plus manual review to curate a list of high-quality, well-documented Operators.
 If you are new to Kubernetes Operators start [here](https://github.com/operator-framework/getting-started).

 If you have an existing Operator read our [contribution guidelines](./docs/contributing.md) on how to package and test it.
-Then submit a Pull Request.
+Then test your Operator locally and submit a Pull Request.

+## Test your Operator before submitting a PR

+You can leverage the `Makefile` at the top-level directory of this repository to test your Operator prior to submitting it.
+Assuming you followed the contribution guide, you can run the entire suite on a Linux or macOS system with `Docker` and [`KIND`](https://github.com/kubernetes-sigs/kind) installed:

+`make operator.test OP_PATH=upstream-community-operators/my-operator`

+Tests not passing?
+Check [here](docs/using-scripts.md#troubleshooting).

+## Preview your Operator on OperatorHub.io

+If you are submitting your Operator in the `upstream-community-operators` directory your Operator will appear on OperatorHub.io.
+You can preview how your Operator would be rendered there by using the [preview tool](https://operatorhub.io/preview).

 ## Submitting your PR